aljazerzen/articles/prql-2/functional-database.md

 ### Currying

-Named after Haskell Curry, currying is an implit act of converting a function call with missing arguments into a new function.
+Named after Haskell Curry, currying is an implicit act of converting a function call with missing arguments into a new function.

 ```js
 function add(x, y) {